ruairica/blog/src/content/blog/csharp-fluent-assertions.md

 title: C# Fluent Assertions
 date: 2024-06-18
 ---

+**Edit: Fluent Assertions is no longer free to use as of version 8.**

 Fluent Assertions is a test framework agnostic Nuget package which provides a set of extension methods that allow you to more naturally specify the expected outcome of unit tests.